DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/DevelopingAgents/index.rst

 What is an agent?
 -----------------

-Agents are active software components which run as independent processes to fulfil one or several system functions.
+Agents are active software components which run as independent processes to fulfil one (or less often several) system functions.
 They are the engine that make DIRAC beat.
 Agents are processes that perform actions periodically.
-Each cycle agents typically contact a service or look into a DB to check for pending actions, execute the required ones and report back the results.
+Each cycle agents typically contact a service, or look into a DB to check for pending actions, execute the required ones and report back the results.
 All agents are built in the same framework which organizes the main execution loop and provides a uniform way for deployment, configuration, control and logging of the agent activity.

 Agents run in different environments.
 Those belonging to a DIRAC system, for example Workload Management or Data Distribution, are usually deployed close to the corresponding services.
 They watch for changes in the system state and react accordingly by initiating actions like job submission or result retrieval.